Medicare Advantage Plans in Utah

 There also is a Medicare Advantage Open Enrollment period from January 1 through March 31 each year.
 At this time, you can change to a different Medicare Advantage plan or go back to Original Medicare.
 You cannot, however, switch from Original Medicare to Medicare Advantage.

-Yes, there are several Medicare Advantage plans in Utah that offer prescription drug coverage.
+Most Medicare Advantage plans offer prescription drug coverage.
 You can connect with a GoHealth licensed insurance agent to learn about plans that offer prescription drug coverage as part of a Medicare Advantage plan — some of which have a $0 premium.

 Keep in mind that Medicare Advantage plans cover a regional area, so all plans aren’t available to all people in Utah.
 This means if you move outside the city or major geographic area you live in, you may qualify for a Special Enrollment Period to search for a new plan.